Student Health Services

 Required Immunizations & Physicals

 Stay Safe, Stay Healthy, Stay Vaccinated!
 Keep your child safe by staying up to date on their vaccinations.
 Pennsylvania law requires all students (K-12) be vaccinated while attending school.
-Students that DO NOT have the required vaccines may be EXCLUDED from school until they have received the appropriate vaccines or an exemption form has been submitted to your school nurse.
+Students that DO NOT have the required vaccines may be EXCLUDED from school on or after September 23, 2024, until they have received the appropriate vaccines or an exemption form has been submitted to your school nurse.
 It’s the Rule, Don’t Miss Out on School

 Where do I go for vaccinations or physicals, if my child is uninsured or doesn’t have a doctor?